 The Citizens' Assembly will convene during 4-6 full-day Saturday sessions beginning in September 2019, and concluding in March 2020.
 Additional meetings of the Assembly may be scheduled at the discretion of the Facilitator.
-The Citizens' Assembly will also host 3 public roundtable meetings during the course of their session's schedule which will be open to all local residents.
+The Citizens' Assembly will also host 3 roundtable meetings with public participation during the course of their session's schedule.